Highlights

 The model includes 110 best practices structured in 7 categories and 23 areas as summarised below.

-- R&D strategy: what does the strategy contain and how is it defined?
+Strategy and roadmap - R&D strategy: what does the strategy contain and how is it defined?
 What are the strategic objectives and how to achieve them?
 Is "open innovation" used or considered?

 - Customer and scientific roadmaps: are these two roadmaps defined and how?
 What are the exchanges between R&D and sales or marketing departments?
 Are the roadmaps consistent with each other?